TheLimeGlass/EpicMines/README.md

 - Flags:
   - Warnings - Set message warnings for those near the mine.
   - Delay - Set the mines to reset at an interval.
+  - Effect - Add potion effects when players enter the mine.
 - Active and helpful team of developers.

 https://youtu.be/8eY-M6FW0MA